Amircs50xiran/book-database/README.md

 ## 🗂️ File Structure

 - All data is stored in a single file
 - File format: CSV

 ---

+## ⚠️ Notes

+- The data is based on real information but may include estimations.
+- This dataset is intended for educational, research, and non-commercial use unless stated otherwise.

 ---

-## 📄 License

-Please check the license file or contact the repository owner for usage permissions.